2020 Virtual Annual Scientific Meeting

 AHA Council on Hypertension Research Award

 This is a single award to the highest scoring presentation from either the Early Career Investigator Oral Award Finalists or the Student Oral Presentation Award Finalists.
 The prize is a formal invitation to attend and present at the following AHA Hypertension Scientific Sessions, typically held in September.
 The award comprises an amount of $3,000 towards travel expenses.

 This is a single award to the highest scoring presentation from either the Early Career Investigator Oral Award Finalists or the Student Oral Presentation Award Finalists.
-The award comprises an amount of $3,000 towards travel expenses to attend a Hypertension Conference of your choosing (subject to ability to travel).
+The award comprises an amount of $3,000 towards travel expenses to attend the International Society of Hypertension 2022 Scientific Meeting.

 Judith Whitworth Award

 The highest ranked abstract for which the first named author is a woman will receive the Judith Whitworth Women in High Blood Pressure Research Award.
 Only current HBPRCA members are eligible.

 The awardee will be announced at the ASM, where this person will receive a certificate and a $250 prize.

 A one page nomination by a HBPRCA member should be submitted, outlining the nominee’s contributions to high blood pressure research.
 A mid-career scientist (between 5-20 years post PhD) will receive the Jaye Chin-Dusting Award.
 Only current HBPRCA members are eligible.

 The awardee will be announced at the ASM, where this person will receive a certificate and an award of $250.